avg —

 Instructions

-Combine the chopped fillet with the rice.
+I combine the chopped fillet with the rice in a large bowl.

-Add the chopped dill to the beaten eggs.
+I add finely chopped dill to the beaten eggs.

 Tips